ericholscher/ericholscher.com/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

 	he does consulting around software documentation and speaks at a number of industry events each year.
 	When he isn't expressing his views on software docs, he's getting views from the top of mountains.

+.. note:: Please send any feedback you have to me about this article!
+          I'd love to help expand and explain it better if possible.

 Treating documentation as code is becoming a major theme in the software industry.
 This is coming from both sides, with developers starting to treat documentation as a priority alongside tests and code,